izi-ecommerce/izi-api/docs/source/index.rst

 But I want to customise the standard serializers / views!
 ---------------------------------------------------------

-Probably you want this, because you already extended or changed Oscar's functionality by forking it's apps right?
+Probably you want this, because you already extended or changed IZI's functionality by forking it's apps right?
 See :doc:`/usage/customizing_iziapi` for this.

 .. toctree::